← Back

 • History of chronic cluster headache for at least 12 months before screening

-• Prospective documentation of 14 or more cluster headache attacks per week during 4-week screening period
+• Prospective documentation of 14 or more cluster headache attacks during the 4-week screening period

 • Ability to distinguish cluster attacks from other headache types